brujack/dotfiles/.devcontainer/README.md

 1. Install extension "Remote - Container" in vscode
 1. Ensure that you have ssh key access setup from your local environment to the remote
 1. Install docker on your local environment as it is needed to build the container locally before it provisions it on the remote
-1. Install docker on the remote
+1. Install docker on the remote machine if you want to use a remote machine
+    1. ensure that the user you will connecting with can run docker without sudo, they should be part of the docker group on the remote machine
 1. Create a docker context pointing to the remote

 ```